 Levi’s Stadium, located in Santa Clara, California, is the home of the San Francisco 49ers and widely considered the “next generation” of stadium design.
-The stadium opened in July 2014 after almost two years of construction and hosted the 50th SuperBowl.
+The stadium opened in July 2014 after almost two years of construction and hosted SuperBowl 50.
 The new stadium moved the team out of Candlestick Park in San Francisco, into a location with about double the stadium square footage, better freeway access, and more than twice the parking spaces.

 Designed by HNTB, the stadium needed to meet budget and schedule requirements, utilize green technology, and be a multi-use facility to events such as football, wrestling, ice hockey, soccer, concerts, and more.

 With a capacity of 83,000 and as many as 30,000 parking spots, large construction projects such as Levi’s Stadium can include significant expanses of runoff-generating hardscape.
 If rain can turn a football field to a mud pit, it can also turn a parking lot into a flood that can potentially leak into spaces underneath the stadium such as corridors, locker rooms, event spaces, offices, and mechanical rooms.
 Walls with superior moisture resistance are required.

 Additionally, parking lot runoff carries with it petrochemical pollutants that drip or leak from vehicles, as well as litter and other debris.
 The new stadium sits adjacent to San Tomas Aquino Creek, which flows directly into the Guadalupe Slough and San Francisco Bay, sensitive ecologies less than six miles away.
 The site is on land with a high water table, and existing storm-drain lines are located not very far below the surface.